COHRINT/cohrint_jackal/localino/data/rssi/readme.txt

 In describing the testing procedure, reference the naming of a csv file as OriginLocalinoOrientation_MovingLocalinoOrientation_rssi.csv

-- First localino at the origin in OriginLocalinoOrientation with onboard firmware found in arduino/BasicSender/BasicSender.ino
+- First localino at the origin in OriginLocalinoOrientation with onboard firmware found in arduino/BasicSender/BasicSender.ino (tag)
 - Other localino laying laying MovingLocalinoOrientation attached to the centroid of the vicon wand moving about the space.
+On board firmware found in arduino/BasicReceiver/BasicReceiver.ino (anchor)

 In the CSV files, the recorded data organized by columns are as follows:
 1) x location of wand